OggiDanailov/class_January_2018/week6/day1/sqlite3-cheatsheet.md

 **Once you're in `sqlite3`, you can switch between databases:**
 - `sqlite> .open other-database.db`

+- if the database is first.sqlite3 you open it like that; you don't need semicolomn at the end:

+.open first.sqlite3

 **Note:** both of the above commands will create a database if none found with the name you supplied.